George Bancroft: Minister to Prussia and Germany

 In 1867, President Andrew Johnson offered Bancroft the post of US minister to Prussia, enabling him to return to Germany.
 Bancroft remained in Berlin for seven years, throughout the Franco-Prussian War and German unification.

 President Ulysses S. Grant appointed him minister to the German Empire in 1871.
 During his tenure in Berlin, Bancroft spent much time negotiating agreements with Prussia and the other north German states relating to naturalization and citizenship issues; they became known as the Bancroft Treaties in his honor.
 The treaties were the first international recognition of the right of expatriation.
 The principle has since incorporated in the law of nations.

 San Juan Islands arbitration

 His last official achievements were his participation in the 1872 arbitration on the status of the San Juan Islands, stemming from the Pig War of 1859.
 The United States maintained that the disputed channel was intended to be the Haro Strait, while Great Britain believed that it was the Rosario Strait.
-In the San Juan arbitration Bancroft displayed great versatility and skill and won the case, which was decided by a commission (three eminent German Judges) appointed by the German Emperor, Kaiser Wilhelm.
-The final ruling was issued on October 21, 1872, and British troops withdrew from San Juan Island on November 22, 1872, after 26 years of maintaining an amicable, yet tense relationship.
+In the San Juan arbitration Bancroft displayed great versatility and skill and won the case, which was decided by a commission (three eminent German Judges) appointed by the German Emperor, Kaiser Wilhelm I. The final ruling was issued on October 21, 1872, and British troops withdrew from San Juan Island on November 22, 1872, after 26 years of maintaining an amicable, yet tense relationship.